BDanalysis/SVSR/README.md

 3.Installation
 --------------
 SVSR_GUI and SVSR_CLI are both free of installation.
+Because it is a compiled C++ file, it can be used directly.

 4.Usage: sh SVSR.sh